ozaner/ozaner.github.io/_posts/math/00-0-0-cartesian-product.md

 ### Useful Shorthand
 Note that the normal finitary product produces a set of tuples while this indexed product produces a set of functions.
 This distinction is important because the definition of a function depends on that finitary product.

-Think of the indexed product as just a useful shorthand for defining a the set of all functions from some $I$ to some set of domains $S_i$, and not a replacement for the finitary product.
+And so the indexed product is more a useful shorthand for denoting the set of all functions from some $I$ to some set of domains $S_i$, rather than a replacement of the finitary product.

 ## Special Products
 Below are a list of special cases of the Cartesian product: